-One staff training day per year, in all schools, is allocated as a "celebration event".
-Each department is encouraged to highlight and communicate, to all colleagues, an area that they have excelled in and have made a significant difference to young people's lives.
+One staff training day or year, in all schools, is allocated as a "celebration event".
+Each department is encouraged to highlight and communicate, to all colleagues, an area that they have excelled in/has made a significant difference to young people's lives.